 Each dinner is supplemented with a platter of crudite that is adorned with house-made jerky.
 Again, precious.

 You will most likely wish to begin with a bit of roughage before the meat parade begins.
 Tesar’s wedge salad is an adult version of what you might find at any other steakhouse.
 This is far from the sloppy dressing drenched aberrations but instead a slice of lettuce that adorned with a sprinkling of very delicious blue cheese.
-The roasted beets with pickled pears and goat cheese is also an excellent choice.
+The Garden Salad is adorned with arugula, roasted peppers, crisped Iberico and shaved parmesan.

 What About The Bacon?